 time to devote to a pup, an adult

 may be a wiser decision.

-decades, but most are now in agreement that both environment (how
+by behaviorists for decades, but most are now in agreement that both

-and genetics help determine how an organism responds to
+"acts upon" genetics and genetics help determine how an organism

-environmental stimuli.
-That is partly why two organisms raised in the
+responds to environmental stimuli.
+That is partly why two organisms

 What does this all mean for you?
 Well, raising a pup with your other

 pets and/or children, training him "right" and so on, will all have a very